DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Introduction

 \section{Introduction}

-In the past few years, model-free deep reinforcement learning~\citep{sutton2018reinforcement, franccois2018introduction} has emerged to be an important and powerful paradigm that has been increasingly applied in several application domains~\citep{mnih2013playing,silver2016mastering,gu2017deep,haarnoja2018soft}.
-Such well-founded optimism stems from the large performance gains that can be potentially unlocked by using deep neural networks for function approximation in RL--either to parameterize value functions or policies--so as to harness the representation power therefrom brought forth.
-However, simply throwing in "deep function approximators" is far from sufficient, and building efficient and effective RL algorithms often requires sophisticated thought, one that integrates function approximation well with the unique aspects of RL.
+In the past few years, model-free deep reinforcement learning~\cite{sutton2018reinforcement} has been a powerful and applicable paradigm ~\cite{mnih2013playing,silver2016mastering,gu2017deep}.
+Such well-founded optimism stems from the substantial performance gains that deep neural networks can potentially unlock in reinforcement learning — whether by parameterizing value functions or policies — by leveraging their powerful representational capacity.
+However, simply throwing in ``deep function approximator'' is far from sufficient.
+Building effective RL algorithms often requires well-integrating accurate and efficient function approximation.

-One important such aspect is exploration: since current actions influence the future state and hence the future rewards of the underlying Markov decision process \citep{Puterman1994Markov,bertsekas1995dynamic}, effective exploration is a key aspect of RL algorithms.
-In the flourishing literature that has been developed for model-free RL, randomness in action space is widely employed as a primitive to balance exploration and exploitation.
-On-policy algorithms, such as A3C~\citep{a3c}, TRPO~\citep{trpo} and PPO~\citep{ppo}, use stochastic action space and optimize the parameters by policy gradient.
+One important such aspect is exploration: since current actions influence the future state and hence the future rewards of the underlying Markov Decision Process \cite{Puterman1994Markov,bertsekas1995dynamic}, effective exploration is a key aspect of RL algorithms.
+In model-free RL literature, randomness in action space is widely employed as a primitive to balance exploration and exploitation.
+On-policy algorithms, such as A3C~\cite{a3c}, TRPO~\cite{trpo} and PPO~\cite{ppo}, use stochastic action space and optimize the parameters by policy gradient.
 However, on-policy algorithms are not data-efficient as they require new experience for policy evaluation.
 On the other hand, off-policy methods can reuse past experience and hence improve data efficiency.
-However, most off-policy methods, such as DQN~\citep{dqn}, DDPG~\citep{ddpg} and TD3~\citep{td3}, inherit the simple $\epsilon$-greedy strategy from Q-learning by adding a small noise to a deterministic policy for exploration, where the scale of action perturbation is hard to choose in practice.
-To improve robustness of off-policy methods, SVG~\citep{svg} introduces re-parameterized stochastic policy, while its objective is still standard maximum expected discounted returns.
+However, most off-policy methods, such as DQN~\cite{dqn}, DDPG~\cite{ddpg} and TD3~\cite{td3}, inherit the simple $\epsilon$-greedy strategy from Q-learning by adding a small noise to a deterministic policy for exploration, where the scale of action perturbation is hard to choose in practice.
+To improve robustness of off-policy methods, SVG~\cite{svg} introduces re-parameterized stochastic policy, while its objective is still standard maximum expected discounted returns.